laurencelundblade/QCBOR/README.md

 This eliminates floating point support completely (along with related function headers).
-This is useful if the compiler options deny the usage of floating point operations completely, and the usage soft floating point ABI is not possible.
+This is useful if the compiler options deny the usage of floating point operations completely, and the usage of a soft floating point ABI is not possible.

 #### Compiler options